mstcgalis/personal-website/content/posts/arc-boosts.md

     - web
     - tools
 ---
 I've started playing around with the Boost feature of [Arc Browser](https://arc.net/).
-Here's an [invite](https://arc.net/gift/55fb6b96) if you haven't tried it out yet.
+Here's an [invite](https://arc.net/gift/55fb6b96) if you haven't tried Arc yet.

+Basically, Boosts has two features.
+You can use it to change the colors and fonts on a page, or you can use it to hide any given part of the page.
+(You can also write CSS and JavaScript, so technically the sky’s the limit, but that requires more coding knowledge.)

 This post is to serve as a gallery of my favourite Boosts, including my own creations.